tobiasbriones/blog/mathswe/com/legal/ops/cookies/pr/initializing-ops-with-a-cookie-banner---mathswe-com-2024-03-21/index.md

 The remaining task is implementing this via SSR in the head tag (removing the react-ga lib).

+I had to test and reverse-engineer some libs like `@types/gtag.js`, and `react-ga4` various times 😣 to get to the correct implementation.
+The correct Google Analytics implementation was complicated and still has some non-functional requirements pending, like loading the script with SSR in the head (when Next.js is available for the app) instead of using the `ReactGA` lib.

 ![](images/gtag-assistance-test.png)

 I don't plan to use other modes than `analytics_storage`, but I configured all